Share kit

 GameFlare Neon Lane Dash, Upload Limit Panic Game files or game link, Playable HTML5 build, Optional screenshots, Quality review, Payment details after acceptance GameFlare monetizes with its ads; keep standalone review packages ad-safe and disclose platform SDK hooks are gated.

-GameDistribution Neon Lane Dash, Upload Limit Panic Developer signup, Revenue share agreement, HTML5 build, GameDistribution SDK if requested, Assets, Description If pursued, add a separate GameDistribution SDK adapter; do not mix its ad calls into the generic standalone build.
+GameDistribution Neon Lane Dash, Upload Limit Panic Developer signup, Revenue share agreement, HTML5 build, GameDistribution SDK if requested, Assets, Description GameDistribution SDK is integrated only in GameDistribution context or when a gd_game_id is supplied.
+The build does not hardcode a fake gameId and does not request ads unless ads=1 is present.

 Poki Neon Lane Dash Developer application, Accepted game entry, Poki SDK, Mandatory requirements, Possibly web-exclusive deal terms Poki SDK and ad break implementation should be separate and only after acceptance; do not risk existing nonexclusive platform submissions.